Test your knowledge with free interactive questions on Seneca — used by over 10 million students.

 Local and EU elections

-• Minor parties can have an impact on elections at the local and EU level.
+• Minor parties could have an impact on elections at the local and EU level (before Brexit).

-• Fewer people vote in local and EU elections, and minor parties can be more successful than in national elections.
+• Fewer people vote in local elections, and minor parties can be more successful than in national elections.

-• UKIP won more seats than Labour and the Conservatives in the 2014 EU parliament election.
+• UKIP won more seats than Labour and the Conservatives in the 2014 European Parliament election.

 • By winning these elections, minor parties can make their agenda public and known, and put pressure on major parties.

-• Minor parties get power to dictate policy at a local and EU level.
+• Minor parties can gain representation and influence policy at a local level.

 National elections